sandervandevelde/MQTTBrokerPrivatePreview/README.md

 	- For all the scenarios below we have provided sample code in Python using the Paho MQTT client.
 	- Current samples for private preview will use existing MQTT libraries and include helper functions that can be used in your own applications.
 To connect to the new MQTT broker, the clients must use authenticated based on X.509 certificates.
 Once the client is connected regular pub/sub operations will work.
 -
-- Use portal or CLI to create resources using ARM templates, GitHub deploy to Azure – click here to get to the ARM template
+- Use portal or CLI to create resources using ARM templates

+– click here to get to the ARM template
 - Support MQTTX Explorer? – add tutorial to use for a simple scenario?
 P1
 - Use your favorite mqtt tool to test
 -